 - Closing its recommended position in a basket of emerging market currencies vs. a selection of developed market currencies.

 For more on CIO WMR’s portfolio recommendations, read "Fakenomics?" .

 Is your portfolio prepared for a complex global investment environment?

 Together we can find an answer.
 Connect with your UBS Financial Advisor or find one.

 Join us for our next UBS House View monthly call and get the latest on our market views and investment strategy guidance. * Mark your calendar as the UBS House View call takes place the first Thursday of every month at 1:00 p.m., ET/10:00 a.m., PT.

 Participant code: 46502#

-Listen to the replay from our March 2, 2017 call:
+Listen to the replay from our April 6, 2017 call:

 U.S. toll-free dial in: 866-415-9424 International (toll) dial in: 205-476-0997 Replay code: 46502#